pururval/price-deviation-alert/README.md

 }
 ```
  If you face issues with file permissions or dependencies, try using a python virtual environment or making the file executable using the troubleshooting steps below.
-- Specify to use python interpretter if it errors with `import not found` (OPTIONAL)
+- Specify to use python interpretter if it errors with `import not found` (Optional)
     ```bash
     python3 apiAlerts.py -c btcusd | jq .
     ```

 - To make the python script executable if there are permission errors.
-(OPTIONAL)
+(Optional)

     ```bash
     chmod 755 apiAlerts.py